-More importantly, the brand is proud to announce the launch of profiles for Red Zone Prospects Elite, where student-athletes receive a star rating and an evaluation from the brand’s esteemed Selection Committee consisting of administrators and NFL veterans.
+More importantly, the brand is proud to announce an upgrade on profiles for Red Zone Prospects, where student-athletes receive a star rating and an evaluation from the brand’s esteemed Selection Committee consisting of administrators and NFL veterans.

 Based largely, though not solely, on efforts during the nationwide series of Blue-Grey All-American Combines, the invite-only process starts for many immediately thereafter.
-Once approved, individuals sign up for a profile on Red Zone Prospects Elite (LINK FOR PROCESS).
+Once approved, individuals sign up for a profile on Red Zone Prospects (link for process).

-For whatever reason, whether it be due to a prior commitment or an unforeseen circumstance, those that didn’t have a chance to attend an All-American Combine can still be nominated, and thus, considered for a profile on Red Zone Prospects Elite (LINK FOR PROCESS).
+For whatever reason, whether it be due to a prior commitment or an unforeseen circumstance, those that didn’t have a chance to attend an All-American Combine can still be nominated, and thus, considered for a profile on Red Zone Prospects (link for process).

-Regardless of the route, the end game remains the same: Coaches and scouts from the NCAA Division I, II III level, also NAIA and Junior College, are capable of contacting players based on the details provided to them with a profile on Red Zone Prospects Elite.
+Regardless of the route, the end game remains the same: Coaches and scouts from the NCAA Division I, II III level, also NAIA and Junior College, are capable of contacting players based on the details provided to them with a profile on Red Zone Prospects.

 When talking about the brand’s Selection Committee responsible for providing assistance with stars and evaluations, the one-time professionals include Mark McMillian, George Teague, Randall Cunningham, Mike Alstott, Troy Brown and Ricky Proehl, to name a few.

-Before going any further, it might be best to acknowledge a common goal for those with a profile on Red Zone Prospects Elite, that’s to participate in the Blue-Grey All-American Bowl before their days are done on the prep circuit.
+Before going any further, it might be best to acknowledge a common goal for those with a profile on Red Zone Prospects, that’s to participate in the Blue-Grey All-American Bowl before their days are done on the prep circuit.
 It’s a crowning achievement before college.

-The action is nationally broadcast on ESPN’s family of networks, also Impact Football Network and games are held at Dallas Cowboys’ AT&T Stadium, Tampa Bay Buccaneers’ Raymond James Stadium, Jacksonville Jaguars’ EverBank Field and Oakland Raiders’ Coliseum.
+The action is nationally broadcast on ESPN’s family of networks, also Impact Football Network and games are held at Cowboys’ AT&T Stadium, Buccaneers’ Raymond James Stadium, Falcons’ Raymond James Stadium, also Jaguars’ EverBank Field, among others.

 RED ZONE PROSPECT TESTIMONIALS